fregante/abort-utils/readme.md

 - [mergeSignals](./source/merge-signals.md): Create a new signal that aborts when any of the input signals aborts.
 - [linkControllers](./source/link-controllers.md): Link multiple controllers so that when one aborts, they all abort with the same reason.
 - [promiseFromSignal](./source/promise-from-signals.md): Create a Promise that resolves or rejects when the signal aborts.
+- [ReusableAbortController](./source/reusable-abort-controller.md): Like `AbortController`, but it generates a new signal after it's aborted.

 ## Demo